CYBAVO/android_wallet_sdk_sample/docs/wallet_connect.md

 - ### [personal_sign](https://docs.walletconnect.com/json-rpc-api-methods/ethereum#personal_sign)

   - Use `walletConnectSignMessage()` to sign a message. ➜ Response to WalletConnect
-  - Suggestion: `extras.put("is_hex", true)` to avoid encode / decode issues which lead to invalid signatures.
+  - Suggestion: `extraAttributes.put("is_hex", true)` to avoid encode / decode issues which lead to invalid signatures.
   - For extraAttribute `legacy` and `confirmed_action_token`, please check [Get Action Token for Sign Message](transaction.md#get-action-token-for-sign-message) for more detail.

     ```java